AnicetNgrt/jiro-nn/examples/housing/cr.typ

 I implemented Adam by following the algorithm found in the original paper.
 It introduced a few additional hyperparameters that I set to Keras' defaults.

 With the King County house price regression problem it does not perform better than SGD nor Momentum with default parameters.
 It converges faster to a low loss during the $10$ initial epochs, but it gets floored at an higher error than SGD or Momentum in the long run.
-Maybe with some hyperparameter fine-tuning it would outperform, but I haven't got time to try that yet.
+After some hyperparameter fine-tuning maybe it would perform better, but I haven't got time to try that yet.

 #figure(
     image("../visuals/with_sgd_with_momentum_with_adam_loss.png", width: 80%),